Perak Tong Cave Temple

 View Of The Front Gardens From The Last Pavilion During The Summit Climb At Perak Cave Temple – Photo by Travelswithsun

-It is a 20-minute drive north on Federal Route 1 from Ipoh town to Jalan Kuala Kangsar where the temple is.
+From Ipoh Town, it is a 20-minute drive north on Federal Route 1 from Ipoh town to Jalan Kuala Kangsar where the temple is.

 Private Tour Service From Ipoh